mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 ### Grading

-There will be quizzes and lab exercises associated with some of the learning modules (25%), all of which will be submitted through Gradescope.
+There will be quizzes, lab exercises, and completion surveys associated with some of the learning modules (25%), all of which will be submitted through Gradescope.
 All of the learning modules will contribute to the final project and the associated technical report (75%).

 All assignment grades will be posted to Gradescope (and linked to the Canvas gradebook) throughout the semester to track your performance.